dottjt/plastic/other/unused/05-date-unused.md

 Potentially taking this already-tragedy to unprecedented highs.

 Not just the guy at her desk sharing a cigarette with, but the guy in her bed.

+I snap back from the void, slightly confused.
+I really needed to watch myself.

+in it's muted loudness

+the expectation for success has become so vast and overwhelming, that not even

+I'm sure I could have paid a higher price for my enthusaism, although my broker was short on options.

+.
+clashing slovenly against the crowd in an  of joyous futility, against the singing cheers and alcoholic folly of the bar to my left, for a new a generation of cashed up patrons to falter and despair.